We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 So if you’re looking for which diamond store has the most choices, we recommend Blue Nile over Tiffany’s.

-You shouldn’t judge the quality of a diamond based on the vendor, whether it’s Blue Nile, Tiffany’s, James Allen, or Zales.
+Don’t judge the quality of a diamond based on the vendor, whether it’s Blue Nile, Tiffany’s, James Allen, or Zales.

 Instead, it should be evaluated by a reliable third-party organization such as the Gemological Institute of America (GIA) or American Gem Society (AGS), so you can be confident in its traits.